Leah’s husband did not love nor want her.

 1. Focus on praise.
 I love Psalm 139:14.
 King David wrote it (he came from Leah’s bloodline too):

 I will praise You, for I am fearfully and wonderfully made; Marvelous are Your works, And that my soul knows very well.”

 Praise the Lord for creating you and for giving you a part in His big story, which is saving lost people who don’t know Jesus.

-Aren’t you glad that Jesus did not allow the potential for rejection to distract Him from His purpose?
+Aren’t you glad that Jesus did not allow rejection to distract Him from His purpose?

-Where would you be if He had allowed that to stop Him?
+Where would you be if Jesus had allowed rejection to stop Him?

-So affirm God’s love for you, even in the smallest things.
+Affirm His love for you even in the smallest things.

 My husband Mike and I often do that with each other.
 Whenever I see God’s favor evident in our lives, I will say “God sure loves Him some Mike Taylor!”

 Mike will smile and say, “Yes, He does!”
 And then he responds, “God sure loves Him some Kim Taylor!”

 I will smile and say, “Yes, He does!”
 Okay, this may seem corny to some, but it is fun and it never fails to remind us of God’s handiwork in our lives.